HACCP plan

 Your verification procedures include product testing, CCP evaluation, in-house plant observations, revision of operational limits, and review of monitoring records.

-HACCP plan template (Highlighted Verification Procedures)
+HACCP plan template (Highlighted: Verification Procedures)

 Step 7.
 Record-keeping and documentation

 A HACCP plan is a system that requires extensive documentation.
 Every monitoring, revision, deviation, corrective action record, sampling system, layout, employee training record, certificate, calibration record, and verification report must be properly documented.
-Individuals responsible for record-keeping are required to keep all these documents for at least a minimum of 2 years for future verification and reviews.

 Record-keeping procedures

-HACCP plan template: Determining Record-keeping Procedures
+HACCP plan template (Highlight: Determining Record-keeping Procedures)

 Proper documentation is key proof that your food business has successfully implemented your HACCP plan and that your team is performing their assigned tasks.
 If in case a known hazard occurs in your operations, your record will be proof for regulatory agencies that you applied control measures to bring the hazard to an acceptable level.